ShinyKiwis/notes/fundamentals/database/relational-model.md

 $(CookiePrice,Quantity) -> BoxPrice$

-The attribute (or attributes) that we use as the starting point ( on the left side of the equaiton ) is called a **determinant**.
+The attribute (or attributes) that we use as the starting point ( on the left side of the equation ) is called a **determinant**.
 Since we can use them to determine the value of the value on the right.

 ### Candidate/Primary Keys and Functional Dependency
 By definition, a candidate key of a relation will functionally determine all other non-key attributes in the row.
 Likewise, by definition, a primary key of a relation will functionally determine all other non-key attributes in the row also.